 It’s worth pointing out that you can often get away with updating themes, plugins, and WordPress itself directly on your live site.
 However, we don’t recommend it.
 It’s also doubly important to stage your site if you intend to update known “flaky” plugins or install a major WordPress release.

 Taking care of and exercising caution over the stability of your site is paramount.
 On the whole, stage your site anytime your work may impact or confuse users.

 What to Consider When Using a Staging Site

-Deciding to use a WordPress staging site isn’t an impulsive decision in most cases, regardless of whether there’s a one-click staging option available through your host.
+Deciding to use a WordPress staging site isn’t an impulsive decision in most cases, regardless of whether there’s a staging option available directly through your host.